IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-cellular-respiration/index.markdown

 - Contrast the purpose of aerobic respiration, anaerobic respiration and photosynthesis
 - List the main inputs and outputs for the light dependent and light independent stages of photosynthesis
-- List the main inputs, outputs and ATP yields for stages of cellular respiration *(glycolysis, anaerobic respiration, Kreb’s cycle, electron transport chain in yeast and in animals)*
+- List the main inputs, outputs and ATP yields for stages of cellular respiration *(glycolysis, anaerobic respiration, Krebs cycle, electron transport chain in yeast and in animals)*

 Bonus objectives: